Managing missing data with pandas

 [2]:

-In pandas, a convention borrowed from the R programming language was adopted and missing data was referred to as NA, which stands for not available.
-In statistical applications, NA data can be either data that does not exist or data that exists but has not been observed (for example due to problems in data collection).
-When cleaning data for analysis, it is often important to analyse the missing data itself to identify problems in data collection or potential biases in the data due to the missing data.
-First we display the first 20 data records:
+When cleaning data for analysis, it is often important to analyse the missing data itself in order to identify problems with data collection or potential biases in the data due to the missing data.
+First, let’s display the first 20 data records:

 [3]: